How to Boil Water Without Power or Water

 Here’s another topic I’ve been harping for years: preparedness.
 An entire state is in trouble.
 Texas, I’m so sorry.

 What’s the problem we are not recognizing?
 Weather changes, or whatever you want to call them.
-It doesn’t matter what you call it; weather change is here.
+It doesn’t matter what you call it; climate change is here.
 That picture from Austin, Texas, is from 2000.
 It’s been here.

 Climate deniers.
 Water deniers.
 Pollution deniers.